OldFreezer/breast-cancer-prediction/README.md

 # Final Results

 I would have liked to test out more models, but I will have to cut it short due to time.
-However, both conceptually and experimentally speaking, it seems like the Logistic Regression Model is the best fit for this use case.
+However, both conceptually and experimentally speaking, it seems like the **Logistic Regression Model** is the best fit for this use case.

-Here are the best parameters and confusion matrix for the Tuned Logistic Regression Model:
+Here are the best parameters and confusion matrix for the **Tuned Logistic Regression Model**:

 #### Final Accuracy Score: 0.9701754385964912